 Pillai S and Metrie M and Dunham C and Sargent M and Hukin J and Steinbok P

 High expression of BMP pathway genes distinguishes a subset of atypical teratoid/rhabdoid tumors associated with shorter survival.

 Birks DK and Donson AM and Patel PR and Dunham C and Muscat A and Algar EM and Ashley DM and Kleinschmidt-Demasters BK and Vibhakar R and Handler MH and Foreman NK

 Congenital stridor in the context of Chiari malformation type II: the etiological role of vernix caseosa granulomatous meningitis.

-Stritzke AI, Dunham CP, Smyth JA, Steinbok P
+Stritzke AI and Dunham CP and Smyth JA and Steinbok P

 Diffusion-weighted imaging and pathological correlation in pediatric medulloblastomas-"They are not always restricted!".

 Pillai S and Singhal A and Byrne AT and Dunham C and Cochrane DD and Steinbok P

 Microfibrillar collagen hemostat-induced necrotizing granulomatous inflammation developing after craniotomy: a pediatric case series.

 Apel-Sarid L and Cochrane DD and Steinbok P and Byrne AT and Dunham C